jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <a name='regularization'></a>
 ### Regularization Methods

-The learning capacity of a network is defined by its number of weights.
+The learning capacity of a network is defined by its number of weights and its depth.
 A deep architecture will typically have millions (AlexNet has 60M parameters, and the VGG16 has 138M parameters), and a majority of those come from the fully-connected layers as conv layers have weight sharing which decreases their number.
 A single fully-connected layer with 4,096 neurons, where its input layer also has 4,096 neurons, will contain 16M parameters on its own (4,096 x 4,096).
 A model with so many parameters can easily overfit to any training dataset, as it has the capacity to memorize it.
 To avoid the overfitting problem, several regularization methods have been proposed for deep architectures.
 These include:

 - L1/L2 regularization: This method tries to avoid spiking values of weights by adding a penalization to their squared magnitude.
 - Dropout [27]: This method sets to zero random neurons with a certain probability during training, sparsifying the ANN connectivity in practice.
 Dropout is most useful on fully-connected layers.